 There are a lot of shops and restaurants in that area, not to mention lots to see, so it’s a nice place to spend an afternoon.

 If you are looking for more fun and adventure you can head to Luna Park.
 It’s a small funfair for kids with ferris wheels and carousels.

 We didn’t have time to hit the water park but if you are looking for more places to visit in Paphos, it’s a great way to shake things up.
 The Aphrodite water park is a large water park with fun for all ages.
 You can buy tickets here.

 Take a Cruise

 A visit to Cyprus with kids would not be complete without at least one boat ride.
 Luckily there are plenty geared towards kids.

 Things To Do Near Paphos

 There are plenty of Cyprus tourist attractions located near enough to Paphos to throw in some day trips if you are feeling adventurous.
-We mostly went beautiful beach hunting, but there are also cultural excursions and visits to the mountains as well as lots of other fun things to do in Cyprus depending on your tastes.

 A great place to browse through your options if you are interested in finding a Cyprus tour guide to take you into the mountains or a local village is on GetYourGuide.
 You can also check out this guide to Paphos day trips.